matomo-org/developer-documentation/docs/Hooks.md

 #### Config.NoConfigurationFile
-_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [214](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L214)_
+_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [236](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L236)_

-This event is triggered in case no configuration file is available.
+Triggered when the configuration file cannot be found or read.
 This usually means Piwik is not installed yet.
-The event can be used to start the installation process or to display a custom error message.
+This event can be used to start the installation process or to display a custom error message.

 Callback Signature:
 <pre><code>function($exception)</code></pre>